Cayman Brac: Diving

+Caves

 Cayman Brac also appeals to visitors of many persuasions besides divers.
 Caves are found around the island, offering spelunkers a glimpse of delicate underground formations.
 Steps and, in some cases, ladders have been constructed to allow visitor access to more remote caves.
 One cave, Rebecca's Cave, contains the grave of a young girl lost in a struggle against the ravages of the great 1932 Cuba hurricane, and it is a Cayman National Heritage Site.